shevelevs/downstairs-bathroom-reno/adrs/24-shower-faucets.md

 3. **Hand Shower with Slide Bar**
    - 25.75" slide bar length
    - 60" flexible hose
+   - Hose elbow mounted at same height as diverter switch (48" from floor) for simplified rough plumbing (straight horizontal line from diverter to elbow)
    - Adjustable height allows different people to customize position
    - Compensates for fixed positioning of the other two heads